Data Modeling

 ---|---|

-Extended Info | Add extended information for the folder.
+Extended Attribute | Add extended attributes for the path.
 Eg. unit. |

 Template | Select a template to inherit attributes from it.
 See Building Template. |